pippinbarr/cart253-2018/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 - And where would (525,100) be?
 --
  _Uh-huh_. _526_ pixels to the right from the left edge and _101_ pixels down from the top edge

+???

+- At least on our simple 10x10 grid image from earlier, a pixel drawn at (525,100) wouldn't actually be displayed
+- Does it still exist???

 ---